-Dosage Form: tablet
+Dosage form: tablet

 Baclofen, USP is a muscle relaxant and antispastic.
 Its chemical name is 4-amino-3-(4-chlorophenyl)-butanoic acid.
 The structural formula is:

 C10H12ClNO2 M.W.
 213.66

-Baclofen USP is a white to off-white, odorless or practically odorless crystalline powder.
+Baclofen, USP is a white to off-white, odorless or practically odorless crystalline powder.
 It is slightly soluble in water, very slightly soluble in methanol and insoluble in chloroform.

 Baclofen - Clinical Pharmacology

-The precise mechanism of action of Baclofen is not fully known.
+The precise mechanism of action of baclofen is not fully known.
 Baclofen is capable of inhibiting both monosynaptic and polysynaptic reflexes at the spinal level, possibly by hyperpolarization of afferent terminals, although actions at supraspinal sites may also occur and contribute to its clinical effect.
-Although Baclofen is an analog of the putative inhibitory neurotransmitter gamma-aminobutyric acid (GABA), there is no conclusive evidence that actions on GABA systems are involved in the production of its clinical effects.
-In studies with animals Baclofen has been shown to have general CNS depressant properties as indicated by the production of sedation with tolerance, somnolence, ataxia, and respiratory and cardiovascular depression.
+Although baclofen is an analog of the putative inhibitory neurotransmitter gamma-aminobutyric acid (GABA), there is no conclusive evidence that actions on GABA systems are involved in the production of its clinical effects.
+In studies with animals' baclofen has been shown to have general CNS depressant properties as indicated by the production of sedation with tolerance, somnolence, ataxia, and respiratory and cardiovascular depression.
 Baclofen is rapidly and extensively absorbed and eliminated.
 Absorption may be dose-dependent, being reduced with increasing doses.
 Baclofen is excreted primarily by the kidney in unchanged form and there is relatively large intersubject variation in absorption and/or elimination.

 Indications and Usage for Baclofen

-Baclofen is useful for the alleviation of signs and symptoms of spasticity resulting from multiple sclerosis, particularly for the relief of flexor spasms and concomitant pain, clonus, and muscular rigidity.
+Baclofen tablets, USP are useful for the alleviation of signs and symptoms of spasticity resulting from multiple sclerosis, particularly for the relief of flexor spasms and concomitant pain, clonus, and muscular rigidity.

-c.
-Stroke: Baclofen has not significantly benefited patients with stroke.
+- Stroke: Baclofen has not significantly benefited patients with stroke.
 These patients have also shown poor tolerability to the drug.

 Pregnancy: Baclofen has been shown to increase the incidence of omphaloceles (ventral hernias) in fetuses of rats given approximately 13 times the maximum dose recommended for human use, at a dose which caused significant reductions in food intake and weight gain in dams.
 This abnormality was not seen in mice or rabbits.

 There was also an increased incidence of incomplete sternebral ossification in fetuses of rats given approximately 13 times the maximum recommended human dose, and an increased incidence of unossified phalangeal nuclei of forelimbs and hindlimbs in fetuses of rabbits given approximately 7 times the maximum recommended human dose.
 In mice, no teratogenic effects were observed, although reductions in mean fetal weight with consequent delays in skeletal ossification were present when dams were given 17 and 34 times the human daily dose.
 There are no studies in pregnant women.
 Baclofen should be used during pregnancy only if the benefit clearly justifies the potential risk to the fetus.

 Because of the possibility of sedation, patients should be cautioned regarding the operation of automobiles or other dangerous machinery, and activities made hazardous by decreased alertness.
-Patients should also be cautioned that the central nervous system effects of Baclofen may be additive to those of alcohol and other CNS depressants.
+Patients should also be cautioned that the central nervous system effects of baclofen may be additive to those of alcohol and other CNS depressants.

 Baclofen should be used with caution where spasticity is utilized to sustain upright posture and balance in locomotion or whenever spasticity is utilized to obtain increased function.
-In patients with epilepsy, the clinical state and electroencephalogram should be monitored at regular intervals, since deterioration in seizure control and EEG have been reported occasionally in patients taking Baclofen.
+In patients with epilepsy, the clinical state and electroencephalogram should be monitored at regular intervals, since deterioration in seizure control and EEG have been reported occasionally in patients taking baclofen.

 It is not known whether this drug is excreted in human milk.
 As a general rule, nursing should not be undertaken while a patient is on a drug since many drugs are excreted in human milk.

-A dose-related increase in incidence of ovarian cysts and a less marked increase in enlarged and/or hemorrhagic adrenal glands was observed in female rats treated chronically with Baclofen.
+A dose-related increase in incidence of ovarian cysts and a less marked increase in enlarged and/or hemorrhagic adrenal glands was observed in female rats treated chronically with baclofen.

-Ovarian cysts have been found by palpation in about 4% of the multiple sclerosis patients that were treated with Baclofen for up to one year.
+Ovarian cysts have been found by palpation in about 4% of the multiple sclerosis patients that were treated with baclofen for up to one year.
 In most cases these cysts disappeared spontaneously while patients continued to receive the drug.
 Ovarian cysts are estimated to occur spontaneously in approximately 1% to 5% of the normal female population.

-The most common is transient drowsiness (10 to 63%).
-In one controlled study of 175 patients, transient drowsiness was observed in 63% of those receiving Baclofen compared to 36% of those in the placebo group.
-Other common adverse reactions are dizziness (5 to 15%), weakness (5 to 15%) and fatigue (2 to 4%).
+The most common is transient drowsiness (10% to 63%).
+In one controlled study of 175 patients, transient drowsiness was observed in 63% of those receiving baclofen compared to 36% of those in the placebo group.
+Other common adverse reactions are dizziness (5% to 15%), weakness (5% to 15%) and fatigue (2% to 4%).

-Neuropsychiatric: Confusion (1 to 11%), headache (4 to 8%), insomnia (2 to 7%); and, rarely, euphoria, excitement, depression, hallucinations, paresthesia, muscle pain, tinnitus, slurred speech, coordination disorder, tremor, rigidity, dystonia, ataxia, blurred vision, nystagmus, strabismus, miosis, mydriasis, diplopia, dysarthria, epileptic seizure.
+Neuropsychiatric: Confusion (1% to 11%), headache (4% to 8%), insomnia (2% to 7%); and, rarely, euphoria, excitement, depression, hallucinations, paresthesia, muscle pain, tinnitus, slurred speech, coordination disorder, tremor, rigidity, dystonia, ataxia, blurred vision, nystagmus, strabismus, miosis, mydriasis, diplopia, dysarthria, epileptic seizure.

-Cardiovascular: Hypotension (0 to 9%).
+Cardiovascular: Hypotension (0% to 9%).
 Rare instances of dyspnea, palpitation, chest pain, syncope.

-Gastrointestinal: Nausea (4 to 12%), constipation (2 to 6%); and rarely, dry mouth, anorexia, taste disorder, abdominal pain, vomiting, diarrhea, and positive test for occult blood in stool.
+Gastrointestinal: Nausea (4% to 12%), constipation (2% to 6%); and rarely, dry mouth, anorexia, taste disorder, abdominal pain, vomiting, diarrhea, and positive test for occult blood in stool.

-Genitourinary: Urinary frequency (2 to 6%); and rarely, enuresis, urinary retention, dysuria, impotence, inability to ejaculate, nocturia, hematuria.
+Genitourinary: Urinary frequency (2% to 6%); and rarely, enuresis, urinary retention, dysuria, impotence, inability to ejaculate, nocturia, hematuria.

 Some of the CNS and genitourinary symptoms may be related to the underlying disease rather than to drug therapy.
-The following laboratory tests have been found to be abnormal in a few patients receiving Baclofen: increased SGOT, elevated alkaline phosphatase, and elevation of blood sugar.
+The following laboratory tests have been found to be abnormal in a few patients receiving baclofen: increased SGOT, elevated alkaline phosphatase, and elevation of blood sugar.

 Vomiting, muscular hypotonia, drowsiness, accommodation disorders, coma, respiratory depression and seizures.

 Baclofen Dosage and Administration

 The determination of optimal dosage requires individual titration.
-Start therapy at a low dosage and increase gradually until optimum effect is achieved (usually between 40-80 mg daily).
+Start therapy at a low dosage and increase gradually until optimum effect is achieved (usually between 40 mg to 80 mg daily).

 The following dosage titration schedule is suggested: